SimowTopos/TextMining/README.md

   features=DenseVector([0.0, 0.0])
   We had this result :
   Mean Squared Error = 0.281658352253
   Which is less than the first one.
-We didn't succeed to intreprete thi result...It's probably due to some error in our code.
+We didn't succeed to intreprete this result...It's probably due to some error in our code.

 **New feature experimentaion**

 We tried with the word description and attribute. we computed the Mean Squared Error = 0.282793946361

-We saw a small improvement due probably to the information added by the desciption data which is better than the title
+We saw a small improvement due to probably the information added by the desciption data which is better than the title

 **Mixing features**